"The Old Meeting House, this congregation, our amazing ministers,

 – Katie Gustafson

-What to expect after worship
+What to Expect

 Each service lasts about an hour, and afterwards, people usually gather as a community in the Parish House.
 Coffee, fruit, and pastries are served and we catch up on the activities and lives of our neighbors and friends.
 Coffee Hour is a social time, but it is also the place where the fabric of our church life begins to be woven as connections are made between individuals and between the work of the church and our community's daily life.